 When contacting me via email, please be aware that they are vulnerable to human error and viruses and are probably better kept for less sensitive information such as arranging session times.
 Anything of a more sensitive nature may be better kept for telephone, face to face conversations or using my encrypted mailbox.

 How I store information:

 Your personal identifiable information is kept separate to any session records which may contain sensitive information, so that your identity is protected.

 Information is kept brief and relevant, and is intended for my sole use for the purposes of providing counselling or supervision services and for accurate record-keeping.

-All information in paper form is kept in a locked filing cabinet; electronic information is held on a PC which is password protected and has up-to-date anti-virus software.
-Session records containing sensitive information are kept on an encrypted memory stick and are not identifiable without a cross-referenced code.
+All information in paper form is kept in a locked filing cabinet; electronic information is held on a PC which is password protected and has up-to-date anti-virus software, or an encrypted memory stick.

 Contact details on my work phone are protected by a PIN.

 Trust and confidentiality are an essential part of my work.
 All information shared with me is treated respectfully and confidentially.

 Your first name and contact details are given to a trusted counselling colleague (with your consent) so they can contact you in any event that prevents me contacting you myself.
 They will inform you of why I am unable to contact you and support you in any further decisions depending on the circumstances.